 This is going to be a knife and fork kind of chili and I don’t apologize for that in the slightest!

-Once the beef has started to brown, I added some arrowroot flour to help thicken the sauce as it cooks and browned it a bit to add more flavor. (arrowroot keeps the recipe gluten free but normal flour is also fine if this is not an issue for you.)
+Once the beef has started to brown, I added some arrowroot flour to help thicken the sauce as it cooks and browns. (arrowroot keeps the recipe gluten free but normal flour is also fine if this is not an issue for you.)

 The sauce gets its start with canned, diced tomatoes and tomato juice as well as chili habanero hot sauce, cumin, dried oregano and some sea salt and cracked black pepper.